Sam5566/linux_setup/README.md

     * my own **config.yml**

 # Copyright
-This package is use to install some useful package and app and not for sell.
+This package is use to install some useful packages and apps and not for sell.
 Just in case, here I still mention their coming